 - Elastic bandage or splint: Wearing one of these can support the sore area and help ease swelling.

-Sports are a great way to learn new skills, work with peers and coaches, challenge yourself, and stay in shape.
-But it's important to enjoy them safely.
-To help you avoid repetitive stress injuries:
+Sports are a great way for kids to learn new skills, work with peers and coaches, challenge themselves, and stay in shape.
+Parents play an important role in helping kids avoid injuries.
+To help your child prevent repetitive stress injuries:

-- Limit the number of teams you play on per season.
+- Limit the number of teams your child plays on per season.

-- Make sure that your coaches encourage safe training.
+- Make sure that your child's coaches encourage safe training.